seaside1/jrule/doc/EXAMPLES.md

 }
 ```

-## Example 28

-Use case: Get the name of the item that triggered the rule as well as new and old state value.
+### Example 28 - Get the name of the item that triggered the rule as well as new and old state value

 This can be useful if you have multiple JRuleWhen with different items, and you want to know which item
 triggered the rule.